CavalierHealth.org

 CavalierHealth.org Copyright © 2004 Blenheim Company

-Syringomyelia (SM) is reported to be "very widespread" in the cavalier King Charles spaniel breed.
-Syringomyelia is a disorder of the brain and spinal cord, which may cause severe head and neck pain and possible paralysis.
+Chiari-like malformation (CM) and syringomyelia (SM) are reported to be "very widespread" in the cavalier King Charles spaniel breed.
+CM/SM is a combined disorder of the brain and spinal cord, which may cause severe head and neck pain and possible paralysis.

 Hip dysplasia afflicts

-Hip dysplasia reportedly afflicts up to one out of every three cavalier King Charles spaniels.
+Hip dysplasia reportedly afflicts up to one out of every four cavalier King Charles spaniels.
 It is a genetic disease which can cause the dogs pain and debilitation.

 Low blood platelet counts are